 A diamond’s shape is not a grade, the way cut, color and clarity are, but it’s worth thinking about all the same.
 Shape is more of a personal preference than anything.
 Some people prefer the classic, timeless appearance of a perfectly proportioned round diamond, yet for others, the unique look of an emerald or pear shaped diamond may appeal.

 A lot of the time, non-traditional shapes are cheaper per carat than round diamonds, so opting for one of these shapes can be a way to afford a larger diamond within the same budget.

 Shopping with the right vendor is important if you’re to get a good deal on your $25,000 engagement ring.
-We have a an article covering all of your options to buy an engagement ring.
-You want to shop somewhere with a large range, with diamonds that carry a grading certificate from reputable entities like the GIA or AGS.
+We have an article covering all of your options to buy an engagement ring.
+You want to shop somewhere with a large range, with diamonds that carry a grading certificate from a reputable entity like the GIA.
 For this, there are several online vendors that we recommend as the best choice:

 For range, no one beats Blue Nile’s inventory.
 Their range of over 400,000 loose diamonds means you’re spoiled for choice, even with diamonds 2ct and above, where options can be a little more limited.
 They offer everything that makes up a great customer experience, including close-up 360 degree images and helpful service.

 James Allen offers the best customer experience there is when it comes to buying diamonds and diamond jewelry.
 They provide high-quality imagery and software to help you inspect diamonds online, strong attention to customer service, on top of a huge range of diamonds and settings at competitive prices.

 Brian Gavin Diamonds is known for the highest quality cuts in the diamond industry.
 If you want a diamond with unparalleled fire and brilliance, a Brian Gavin Hearts & Arrows diamond is an excellent choice.